Here's When You're Most Vulnerable to a Cyberattack

 1. When you travel

-When you’re at an airport, traveling on a flight, staying in a hotel or dining in a restaurants you are susceptible to nefarious players who want to access your information.
+When you’re at an airport, traveling on a flight, staying in a hotel or dining in a restaurant you are susceptible to nefarious players who want to access your information.

 “Any places when you’re jumping on public Wi-Fi makes you especially vulnerable,” Sam said.